pvdabeel/prolog/Repository/Overlay/README.md

 # Test Overlay

-A synthetic Portage repository containing 80 test categories (`test01`–`test80`), each with a small set of ebuilds designed to exercise a specific aspect of the portage-ng dependency resolver.
+A synthetic Portage repository containing 80 test categories (`test01`–`test80`), each with a small set of ebuilds designed to exercise a specific aspect of the portage-ng dependency resolver, plus a live packaging ebuild for portage-ng itself (`sys-apps/portage-ng`).

 ## Structure